McCormick & Co., Inc. Shares Climb Infinity% Past Previous 52-Week High - Market Mover

-McCormick & Co., Inc. (MKC.V) shares closed Infinity% higher than its previous 52 week high, giving the company a market cap of $23B.
+McCormick & Co., Inc. (MKC.V) shares closed Infinity% higher than its previous 52 week high, giving the company a market cap of $22B.
 The stock is currently flat year-to-date, flat over the past 12 months, and flat over the past five years.
-This week, the Dow Jones Industrial Average rose 5.5%, and the S&P 500 rose 6.6%.
+This week, the Dow Jones Industrial Average rose 0.4%, and the S&P 500 fell 0.2%.

 Trading Activity